 Why Chatbot Design Plays a Role

-The AI doesn’t know what’s true.
-It generates plausible text based on patterns.
-If you believe in a conspiracy, the AI might generate “evidence” that supports it.
-If you ask whether it’s sentient, it might respond in ways that seem to confirm consciousness.
+The AI just creates text based on patterns.
+If you believe a conspiracy theory, the AI might generate evidence that seems to support it.
+If you ask whether it’s conscious, it might answer in ways that make it sound like it is.

 For a deeper dive into these mechanisms, read: [How Chatbots Can Fuel Delusions]